 Chickpeas Improve Heart and Cardiovascular Health

-Saponins connect with cholesterol molecules of food to form an insoluble complex so that they cannot enter the bloodstream via the intestine.
+Saponins connect with cholesterol molecules of food to form an insoluble complex so they cannot enter the bloodstream via the intestine.
 In addition, saponins bind bile acids to themselves, so that the liver has to make use of the body’s cholesterol reservoirs to form new bile acids, lowering cholesterol levels.
 Moreover the extremely swellable dietary fibers of chickpeas also help to lower cholesterol levels.

 Much like the saponins, the dietary fibers bind to the fats in the digestive tract so that they do not get into the blood, but are simply excreted.
 Research shows that 150 gram cooked chickpeas per day can help to lower the LDL cholesterol (“bad cholesterol“).